Affiliate links on Android Authority may earn us a commission. Learn more.

 - Selfie: 10MP, ƒ/2.2, 1.22µm, with dual-pixel AF

 In an interesting move, Samsung put the exact same camera module in the Galaxy S21 as it did in the Galaxy S20.
 The Galaxy S21 Plus and Galaxy S21 Ultra saw some changes, but the Galaxy S21 remains the same.
-As such, pretty much everything we said about the Galaxy S20 camera last year will apply once again this year.
+As such, pretty much everything we said about the Galaxy S20 camera last year will apply once again.

 Before we get into the various modes, though, there are two things we should mention about the camera app itself.
 The first is that when you first start snapping pics, the app will tell you that you should turn on the 64MP mode.
 This pixel bins the image down to 12MP and allows for sharper details.
 However, to do so it locks you to the telephoto lens, which is set at 1.1x (3x hybrid zoom).
 This makes focus very unstable and, ironically, washes out the pics.
 Check out two example shots below to see what we mean.